The Sandbox · Eurovision 2026 · Vienna · Results

 What the market

-"The top three by Combined Lens are Greece at 7.85, Ukraine at 7.79, and Finland at 7.57.
-The market prices them at 8%, 3%, and 31% respectively.
-That spread is the sharpest, most defensible finding in this analysis."
+"The top three by Combined Lens were Greece at 7.85, Ukraine at 7.79, and Finland at 7.57.
+The market priced them at 8%, 3%, and 31% respectively.
+The dark horse was Bulgaria at 2%.
+It won.
+The spread was the sharpest, most defensible finding in this analysis — and the result confirmed the market was wrong about what mattered."

 🟢 Undervalued